mjohnson324/Code-Notes/Languages/Shell.md

     3. :w !sh
     Use & to refer to names in pattern and output a in Vim applies to all tabs (:qa closes all)

 ## Useful Commands

+* **cat** -nbs
+    * Short for "catenate" (combines files in the order specified)
+    * Combo outputs can be redirected to new files.
+    * n numbers lines
+    * b numbers non-empty lines
+    * s combines consecutive empty lines into one

 * **cp** -nibr
     * cp overwrites files without asking